 The internal metering is then under the responsibility of the community.
-An additional incentive for collective self-consumption communities is the possibility to access the free electricity market if its consumption is above 100 MWh/year.
-Collective self-consumption becomes an enabler of a new step of market liberalization for small customers.
+An additional incentive for collective self-consumption communities is the possibility to access the free electricity market if its consumption is above 100 MWh/year, but this incentive was negative in 2022, with the skyrocketing market price while the usual household price were stable Collective self-consumption becomes an enabler of a new step of market liberalization for small customers.
 It has also been improved to create investment security for third-party ownership in case of a building occupied by tenants (under a set of conditions, the tenant has to purchase the collective PV electricity).